 Drought conditions will persist in much of the Corn Belt and Great Plains states through November, the National Oceanic and Atmospheric Administration said yesterday in a report.
 Lower temperatures and rain forecast for parts of the Midwest won’t be enough to snap the drought that has pushed crop prices up for months, said Joel Widenor, co-founder of Commodity Weather Group LLC in Bethesda, Maryland, this week.

 Corn futures traded in Chicago have surged 60 percent since mid-June, closing yesterday at $8.075 a bushel, while soybeans have jumped 24 percent, prompting the United Nations to predict higher global food costs.
-Tyson Foods Inc. (TSN), the largest U.S. meat processor, said Aug.
+Tyson Foods Inc. (TSN:US), the largest U.S. meat processor, said Aug.
 6 profit will be lower after the company was forced to pay more for grain to feed animals.

 Much of the damage has already been done to the corn crop, which passed through the critical pollination stage in the heart of the drought, while there’s still some hope for soybeans, which mature later in the season, Iowa Farm Bureau Federation President Craig Hill said this week in an interview.